gooseberry/training/docs/exercises/trx-tricep-extension.md

     * TRX Suspension Trainer

+--8<-- "trx-press.md"

+## Instructions

+1. Shift your arms up above your head.
+Keep your upper arms from moving as you bend your elbows to lower your body until your wrist are lined up to your head.
+2. Push your wrists back up above your head still keeping your upper arms from moving.

-## Description
+## Variations

-From a split stance position, facing away from the TRX anchor point, hold your upper arms straight out in front of you with a 90-degree bend at the elbows, wrists pointing forward.
-Keep your upper arm from moving and straighten your elbows to press your body up, maintaining a straight body position throughout the movement.
-Once you have extended your arms, slowly bend your elbows to lower your body and return to the starting position.
+--8<-- "trx-variation.md"